Archive

 Then the fun part began – the flying!
 We took off from Runway 24 with a left crosswind and then turned out to the east over Plymouth harbor.
 We climbed up to 2500 feet and started to pick up some light rain and mist on the windshield.
 A warm front was moving in from the west, and the high clouds were starting to descend well ahead of the passage.
 We were staying close to the airport and the front was still a good ways off, so we pressed on without too much concern.
 But ours was likely to be the last VFR flight of the day before the weather moved in.
 Winds were gusty and strong from the south-west, pushing our little Cessna along.
 Just for reference, the Cessna 152 is about half the weight of a normal sedan — basically lighter than a Geo Metro, so you can imagine what 25 knots of gusty wind will do to you.
 Note that steady winds are not a problem — all they do is change your ground speed.
 The only time winds are a problem is when they change quickly (wind shear), or when they are not aligned with a runway when you take off and land : the two times of flight when your plane transitions from being in contact with the ground and thus resisting the wind, to being able to float freely with it.

 At 2500 feet, we did a couple “clearing turns” to make sure no other planes were in the area, and then practiced steep turns, where you put the plane into a 45 degree bank and turn a tight 360, ending up at the same heading you started at with a minimum of change in altitude.
 No problem – I like steep turns and don’t find them very challenging.
 It’s the one time in a small plane you are likely to feel some g’s and it’s kind of fun.
 Next we did slow flight, where you slow down to minimum controllable airspeed, with full flaps, and then maintain altitude and do some gentle turns.
 The fun part is seeing how slow you can go without stalling, which in a Cessna 152 is around 40 knots or so.
 If there is a nice stiff headwind, you might even get close to 0 knots ground speed.
 Note that in an airplane, a stall is not related to the engine, but is rather the condition of losing lift when your wings are angled too steeply relative to the oncoming wind.
 Slow flight feels very different to normal flight – it’s feels “mushy” and sloppy with the plane wallowing around.
 We had the stall warning horn wailing the whole time as I did a couple 180 degree turns.
-When the plane is flying that slow, you turn almost entirely with the rudder, and you have to be very careful to not overbank, stall, or worse, stall while uncoordinated.
-Uncoordinated flight is when the nose of the plane is not pointed the same direction it is moving, and it an lead to a spin when combined with a stall.
-Note that planes usually don’t turn with the rudder – they turn with ailerons, which change the relative lift characters of the wings, causing one to bank more than the other.
-You then “pull” the plane through the turn with the elevator.
+When the plane is flying that slowly, you turn almost entirely with the rudder, and you have to be very careful to not overbank, stall, or worse, stall while uncoordinated.
+Uncoordinated flight is when the nose of the plane is not pointed in the same direction it is moving, and it can an lead to a spin when it is combined with a stall.
+Also, planes usually don’t turn with the rudder – they turn with ailerons, which change the relative lift of the wings, causing one to bank more than the other.
+You then “pull” the plane through the turn with the elevator (by moving the nose “up” into the banked wings).
 The rudder just helps you keep the nose pointing in the same direction as the turn (i.e. keeping you “coordinated”).
+Its always good to be pointing the in the same direction you are flying.

 Next we did a “power on stall” to simulate what might happen if you climb too steeply after take off.
 This required going up at a very steep angle with full power.
-I felt like we were an F16 (OK, a really slow F16) for a bit before it finally stalled.
+I felt like we were an F16 (OK, a really slow F16) for a bit before it finally slowed enough to stalled and slide off to the side.
 You have to use a lot of right rudder to keep the plane tracking straight during a power on stall due to the various forces that make the plane want to veer to the left in this condition.

 Most of the landings were fine, although it was a bit gusty and I was having some occasional problems over controlling the lighter-than-expected 152.
 I kept overdoing the rudder movements since I was used to the 172, which needs a bit more muscle to get it going where you want.
 Normally you use the rudder and ailerons in a coordinated way (turn left, use left yoke and left rudder), but the 152 needs very little left rudder when you are slow with the engine running.
-The first landing was also a bit of clunker – I flared a bit high, and so we dropped a few feet to the runway at the end (the kind of landing where you would hear “oops” if the airline pilot’s radio played in the cabin).
+The first landing was also a bit of clunker – I flared a bit high, and so we dropped a few feet to the runway at the end (the kind of landing where you would might say”oops” if your passengers couldn’t hear you).
 Nothing too bad, but not the nice soft landing that makes passengers happy.
 The last landing was the best actually and, as they say, any landing you walk away from is a good landing.

 Anyway, he said I did fine, signed my logbook and off I went.
 Next BFR – two years away.